pranjalc1/Udemy-Java-Projects/README.md

 * Create get methods to display name, email, and mailbox capacity

 ## Student-Database-Application
-* Student Database Application Project from _Practice Java by Building Projects_ course (Completed in Winter 2021)
+* Student Database Application Project
 * Ask user how many new students will be added to database
 * User will be prompted to enter name and year for each student
 * Each student has 5-digit unique ID, with first number being grade level
-* Student can enroll in the _History 101, Mathematics 101, English 101, Chemistry 101, or Computer Science 101_, each costing $600 to enroll
+* Student can enroll in the _History 101, Math 101, English 101, Chemistry 101, or Computer Science 101_, each costing $600 to enroll
 * Student should be able to view balance and pay tuition
 * To see status of the student, we should see the name, ID, courses enrolled, and balance